seblu/archversion/README.rst

 Basically, you can run:
 *archversion sync* to fetch last versions from upstream and downstream.
-*archversion report -n* to display new verions.
+*archversion report --new* to display new verions.
-*archversion report -S acpid* to sync and display version report of the acpid package.
+*archversion report --sync acpid* to sync and display version report of the acpid package.
 *archversion update* to update the current PKGBUILD to the last upstream version.

 You can use systemd timers to get a report of packages which need updates: